califyn/webtoon-llm-analysis/README.md

 ### Thoughts on the Cohere API

 It was very easy to use, which I really like.
 As promised, you can pretty much plug and play, and my queries are resolved really fast.
 On the other hand, it seemed a bit unwieldy to customize anything, or to ask the model to look for things in particular rather than just embedding (it would have been fun to try to ask it to rate quality, for example, although at that point I might just be pointing out general limitations of LLMs instead of Cohere's platform.)
 I could fine-tune it or something but then I need my own dataset; it'd be nice to have some built-in options.
-More might've been possible with a generative model, I suppose.
+More might've been possible with a generative model and some few-shot prompting, I suppose.